Oshikatsu: Criticism

 The oshikatsu subculture has been criticized for encouraging unhealthy spending and the formation of addictions.
 A survey in the magazine Toyo Keizai found that 50% of its respondents in their 20s, and 40% of respondents in their 30s and 40s, believed oshikatsu to be a financial burden on their life.
 Hakuhodo's Oshinomics report found that teenage girls reported having spent half of their disposable income on their oshi, with said oshi most commonly being underground male idols, hosts, or employees at concept cafes.
-Nishimura Kotaro, a Japanese psychiatrist who specializes in addiction, says that oshikatsu is a form of relationship addiction that can be just as dangerous as a gambling or alcohol addiction.
+Kotaro Nishimura, a Japanese psychiatrist who specializes in addiction, says that oshikatsu is a form of relationship addiction that can be just as real as a gambling or alcohol addiction.

 Concept cafes and host clubs that encourage oshikatsu behavior are criticized for exploiting fan loyalty.
 Waka Ikeda of The Japan Times notes that at some men's concept cafes, customers are pressured into spending large amounts of money on things such as photo opportunities and merchandise.
 In Kodaka Maiko's paper Embrace Me As I Am, she homes in on how female loneliness in Japan is exploited by things such as private "dating" services.
 She also notes, however, that "winning the love" of their oshi is not these fans' end goal, rather, they view oshikatsu as a means to fulfill self-realization – supporting one's oshi being taken on as a self identity.